LamaMQ/protocol/PROTOCOL.md

 Field | Description
 ------|-------------
 [message header](#structure-message-header) | The message header with, message type = 32
-routing key | The routing key used to know when message need to be routed to this suscribtion
+routing key | The routing key used to know when message need to be routed to this subscription

 The server response with [a topic subscribtion ACK](#topic-subscription-ack).

 ## Topic subscription ack
 ```
 message header => message header (with message type = 33)
-suscribtion id => INT32
+subscription id => INT32
 ```
 Field | Description
 ------|-------------
 [message header](#structure-message-header) | The message header with, message type = 33
-subscription id | A unique id, use to refer this suscribtion (used during message forwarding).
+subscription id | A unique id, use to refer this subscription (used during message forwarding).

 ## Topic unsubscribe
 Unsubscribe to a topic.